lestigres/lestigres-writing/content/works/the-woodcutter/the-woodcutter.md

 ## Afterword

-Please [drop by the Archive and comment](http://archiveofourown.org/works/49032754/comments/new) to let the creator know if you enjoyed their work!
+Please [drop by the Archive and comment](http://archiveofourown.org/works/49032754/comments/new) to let me know if you enjoyed this work!